Microscopic theory for electron-phonon coupling in twisted bilayer graphene: Momentum space model for electrons and phonons

 where $N$ is the number of configurations being summed over and $\vec{p} = 2\pi (1-A_1A_2^{-1})^{-T} \tp$ is a momentum in the monolayer Brillouin zone and note that $\vec{p}\cdot \vec{b} (\vec{r}) = \tp \cdot \vec{r}$.
 The hopping parameter and dynamical matrix element at a configuration $\vec{b}$ is obtained through DFT~\cite{fang2016weakly,fang2018strain,carr2018pressure,lu2022phonon}.
 We use \texttt{phonopy} to analyze the force fields~\cite{phonopy} and \texttt{hiphive} to correct for the anharmonic contributions of the force fields~\cite{hiphive}.

 With structural relaxation, atomic positions are modified by the relaxation displacement vector $\vecll{R} \rightarrow \vecll{R} + \vecll{u} (\vecll{R})$.
-Relaxation forms enlarged triangular domains with alternating AB and BA stacking ~\cite{dai2016,koshino2017,carr2018relaxation,gargiulo2018structural,zhang2018structural,yoo2019atomic}.
+We use the same relaxation model as in \citet{carr2018relaxation}..
+The resulting relaxation forms enlarged triangular domains with alternating AB and BA stacking ~\cite{dai2016,koshino2017,carr2018relaxation,gargiulo2018structural,zhang2018structural,yoo2019atomic}.
 As a result, the grid of local configuration is no longer uniform, and thus Eq.~\eqref{eqn:rigid} is modified to be the following,

 where $\vec{u}(\vec{b}) = \vecl{u}{2}(\vec{b})-\vecl{u}{1}(\vec{b})$.
 In addition, $\vec{u}$ smoothly varies on the moir\'e scale and breaks the translational invariance of the intralayer terms.
 As a result, there is a pseudo gauge field in the electronic Hamiltonian~\cite{koshino2017,fang2019angle,carr2019exact} and a stacking-dependent monolayer term in the phonon Hamiltonian~\cite{lu2022phonon}, which couple the off-diagonal part of the diagonal block in Eq.~\eqref{eqn:hamiltonian}.